[Amazon FSx for NetApp ONTAP] Tried delivering audit logs of administrative activities to CloudWatch Logs using a Syslog VPC endpoint

 This table is currently empty.

-If Route 53 VPC Resolver is being used in the background, then name resolution for syslog-logs.us-east-1.amazonaws.com should succeed.
+If Route 53 VPC Resolver is being used in the background, name resolution of syslog-logs.us-east-1.amazonaws.com should be possible.

-Since there doesn't appear to be a command in FSxN to directly perform DNS name resolution, we'll judge the result based on the name resolution that occurs in the process of sending a ping.
+Since there doesn't seem to be a command in FSxN to perform DNS name resolution directly, we'll judge based on the name resolution result that occurs during a ping.

 PING vpce-09052e1d54acb0298-1930h81z.syslog-logs.us-east-1.vpce.amazonaws.com (10.0.1.226): 56 data bytes